2010s in music: Future garage and Australian sound

 This fluid and not completely defined subgenre emerged in 2009.
 Artists embracing it were Flume, Hayden James, Ta-ku, Chet Faker, and Emoh Instead.

 Metalcore and hardcore punk

 Following the success of Australian metalcore band Parkway Drive in the late 2000s and early 2010s, band's such as Northlane were formed and were successful in the early 2010s despite the global decline in the popularity of metalcore.
 In the mid-and-late 2010s Australia saw an increase in Metalcore and Hardcore Punk bands as part of the hardcore revival, with new young bands such as Polaris, Thornhill, and Alpha Wolf coming onto the scene.
 The lyrical themes in Australian metalcore often include topics such as social justice and eco-socialism.
 Australian metalcore regularly incorporates aspects of EDM or Dubstep.
 Australia's metalcore scene is supported by the public access radio station triple-J, a trend that is not seen in most other scenes, as well as Australia's yearly Hard Rock festival unify gathering.

+Neo-psychedelia

+Tame Impala a band originating in Perth, led by Kevin Parker, has achieved significant recognition in the music industry.
+Notably, they won the 2025 Grammy Award for Best Dance/Electronic Recording with "Neverender", a collaboration with Justice.
+In Australia, they've secured 13 ARIA Awards, including Album of the Year for Lonerism (2013) and Currents (2015), and Best Rock Album for both.
+Internationally, they received the BRIT Award for International Group in 2016.
+Their albums have topped charts in Australia, the UK, and the US, reflecting their global acclaim.
+Widely credited with the revitalisation of Australian psychedelic music and has shaped the global perception of modern Australian sound.
+Several artists have been influenced by Tame Impala, including Tyler, the Creator, Kanye West, Kendrick Lamar, and Rihanna.
+Other artists who have cited Tame Impala as an influence or been recognized for similarities in their sound include King Gizzard and the Lizard Wizard, MGMT, Arctic Monkeys and Babe Rainbow.